-In the near future, a weary Logan cares for an ailing Professor X somewhere on the Mexican border.
-However, Logan's attempts to hide from the world and his legacy are upended when a young mutant arrives, pursued by dark forces.
+In the near future, a weary Logan cares for an ailing Professor X, somewhere on the Mexican border.
+However, Logan's attempts to hide from the world, and his legacy, are upended when a young mutant arrives, pursued by dark forces.

 A washed up monster chaser convinces the U.S. Government to fund a trip to an unexplored island in the South Pacific.
 Under the guise of geological research, the team travels to "Skull Island".
 Upon arrival, the group discover that their mission may be complicated by the wildlife which inhabits the island.
 The beautiful vistas and deadly creatures create a visually stunning experience that is sure to keep your attention.
 Written by

 SPOILER: There is a scene after the closing credits: Brooks and Lin meet Conrad and Weaver and show them records that indicate other monsters existing on Earth; the monsters seen are Rodan, Ghidorah, Mothra and Godzilla.
 The scene ends with Godzilla's roar.
-This leads into Godzilla: King of the Monsters (2019).
+This leads into Godzilla: King of Monsters (2019).
 See more »

 150 of 279 people found this review helpful.